-- §707.
-Guarantees for gender equality. - (1) The Government must ensure substantive equality for women in all areas of political, economic and social life, including education, marriage, family life, employment, vocational training, public or political office, health, social protection, and information.
+§107.
+Guarantees for gender equality.

+(1) The Government must ensure substantive equality for women in all areas of political, economic and social life, including education, marriage, family life, employment, vocational training, public or political office, health, social protection, and information.

-§708.
+§108.
 Special measures.

-- (1) The Government must collect sex-disaggregated data and information in all areas and identify any areas where there is inequality, underrepresentation or disadvantage for women; - (2) Where there is evidence of inequality, underrepresentation or disadvantage for women under subsection (1), the Government, private sector and civil society organizations must consider the adoption of policies, legislation or programs, including special measures, aimed at achieving or accelerating substantive equality for women. - (3) In particular, special measures may be implemented for the purpose of: - (a) achieving gender equality in the labor market, including through eliminating occupational segregation, wage disparities, and gender disparities in the composition of the workforce, and protecting the maternity rights of women; - (b) addressing gender inequalities in education at all levels, including through the provision of scholarships and support to pregnant students and young mothers; or - (c) promoting substantive gender equality in all other development sectors.
+- (1) The Government must collect sex-disaggregated data and information in all areas and identify any areas where there is inequality, underrepresentation or disadvantage for women; - (2) Where there is evidence of inequality, underrepresentation or disadvantage for women under section (1), the Government, private sector and civil society organizations must consider the adoption of policies, legislation or programs, including special measures, aimed at achieving or accelerating substantive equality for women. - (3) In particular, special measures may be implemented for the purpose of: - (a) achieving gender equality in the labor market, including through eliminating occupational segregation, wage disparities, and gender disparities in the composition of the workforce, and protecting the maternity rights of women; - (b) addressing gender inequalities in education at all levels, including through the provision of scholarships and support to pregnant students and young mothers; or - (c) promoting substantive gender equality in all other development sectors. - (4) The Ministry must provide for officials and policymakers, at all levels of Government, capacity-building on: